datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 In the steps bellow we provide you all you need to have the full rollout experience in Ambassador Cloud.

+## 1. Configure Github Access

+Ambassador Cloud needs access to your github account in order to:
+- create a dedicated repository to run rollouts.
+- create PRs for new rollouts in the created repository.
+- configure ArgoCD access to your repo so manifests can be retrieved and applied in the cluster.

+In order to enable Github App execute the following steps:
+1. In Ambassador Cloud, go to the <a href="https://app.getambassador.io/cloud/settings/teams" target="_blank">Teams Settings page</a> and click the "Integrations" button for your current team.
+1. Click the "Enable" button in the GitHub section.
+1. You will be taken to github.com and asked in which account you want to install Ambassador DCP.
+1. Select your personal account.
+The personal account is the one that has the same name as your github username.
+1. Click "Install" and you will be taken back to the Ambassador Cloud.

-## 1. Setup
+## 2. Environment Setup

 In this step we will:
 - Create and configure a demo kubernetes cluster so you can do canary releases using the Emojivoto app.
-- Create a github repo in your github account with all the files necessary to execute a canary release.
+- Create a github repo in your github account with all the necessary files to execute a canary release.

-Click the following link to claim a demo cluster to be used for this rollout demo.
+In order to do so just click the link bellow:

-- link
+- <a href="" target="_blank">link</a>

-## 2. Configure Github

-Ambassador Cloud needs access to the newly created repo so it can create Pull Requests.

 ## 3. Create a Rollout

-Remaining on the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page, click the "Rollout" button for the "rollout-demo" service, this should show the instructions to create a rollout.
+Go to the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page and click the "Rollout" button for the "emojivoto-web-app" service, this should show the instructions to create a rollout.

 Fill in the form with the following information:
-- Image Tag: `hashicorp/http-echo 0.2.3`
+- Image Tag: `datawire/emojivoto-web-app v1`
 - Rollout Duration: 2 minutes
 - Weight increment: 10%
 - Number of pods: 3